DraftShift/StealthChanger/wiki/Calibration.md

 5. Run `G28`
 6. Run `G1 Z10 F600`
 7. Manually remove current tool and place the next tool in its place on the shuttle
-8. Do a [paper test](https://www.klipper3d.org/Bed_Level.html#the-paper-test) as normal like a single toolhead head printer and adjust the Z
+8. Do a [Manual Paper Test](#manual-paper-test) as normal like a single toolhead head printer and adjust the Z
 9. Once done run `M114` and copy the Z value to `gcode_z_offset` in `[tool Tn]` of the tool conf file
 10. Repeat from `step 6` for all tools
 11. Run `FIRMWARE_RESTART`